 I work for the Federal Government and for fun I draw while I listen to my favorite classical music.
 Sometimes local schools hire me to teach cartooning.
 This drawing stuff started back when I was a wee lad of six years old...

 I spent a lot of time by myself and there wasn't any video games about, and the TV was in black & and white.
 I would come home from school and watch "The Lone Ranger, Looney Tunes, and The Three Stooges" every afternoon.
-I purchased a lot of comic books and Mad magazines.
-By the time I was the ripe old age of 16 I had gone to 16 different schools because of the transferring from on Naval Station to another.
-I remember one place only being there 3 months so you get real skilled at making friends*
+I purchased a lot of Mad magazines.
+Life wasn't much fun as a child because the home was ran like the Department of the Navy so my escape was a blank piece of paper and a #2 pencil...

 As a child I spent a lot of time alone...however I wasn't really alone because I learned to pray, and I had a very large imagination.
-I discovered to never be afraid to sit awhile and think, I do it often.
+I discovered to never be afraid to sit awhile and think, I still do it often.

 One of my biggest turning points was when I lost the fear of making mistakes.

 A man must know his destiny… if he does not recognize it, then he is lost.
-By this I mean, once, twice, or at the very most, three times, God will reach out and tap a man on the shoulder… if he has the imagination, he will turn around and God will point out to him what fork in the road he should take, if he has the guts, he will take it.
+By this I mean, once, twice, or at the very most, three times, God will reach out and tap a man on the shoulder… if he has the imagination, he will turn around and God will point out to him what fork in the road he should take, if he has got the innards, he will take it.